G-Research/siembol/docs/siembol_ui/how-tos/how_to_setup_oauth2_oidc_in_siembol_ui.md

-# How to Setup OAUTH2 OIDC in Siembol UI
+# How to setup OAUTH2 OIDC in siembol UI
 Siembol UI supports OAUTH2/OIDC authorisation which we are using at GR with the internal identity provider.
 In the future we are planning to test the implementation on major identity providers.

-## Scopes and Claims
+## Scopes and claims
 You need to register siembol application in the identity provider and define:
 - clients and withn the list of redirect urls for
     - siembol UI